Rosamox (rosemary-based antioxidant)

 Rosamox is a branded rosemary leaf extract marketed by Kemin Industries as a natural antioxidant for foods, cosmetics, and personal-care products rather than as a clinically positioned dietary supplement.
 It is derived from non-GMO rosemary cultivars selected to provide consistent levels of carnosic acid and carnosol, the two diterpenes that account for the majority of rosemary's antioxidant activity, and is obtained by supercritical CO2 extraction.
 As an ingredient it is most commonly used to delay lipid oxidation in oils, sauces, meats, and topical formulations, with positioning as a clean-label alternative to synthetic antioxidants such as BHT and tocopheryl acetate.
 Clinical research on rosemary diterpenes is mostly preclinical and food-science focused, so this entry should be read as an ingredient profile rather than a clinical supplement with its own trial base; broader clinical evidence on rosemary extract sits with separate Rosmarinus officinalis entries.

-Active Compound Carnosic acid and carnosol diterpenes from Rosmarinus officinalis leaves, alongside rosmarinic acid and minor flavonoids, standardized to defined antioxidant content for ingredient use.
+Active Compound Carnosic acid and carnosol diterpenes from Rosmarinus officinalis leaves, plus rosmarinic acid and minor flavonoids.

 Benefits